Philippus/elastic4s/guide/analyzers.md

 ## Analyzers

-Analyzers are created from a single Tokenizer, zero or more TokenFilter and one or more CharFilters and have a name that is used to refer to them.
+Analyzers are created from a single Tokenizer, zero or more TokenFilters and zero or more CharFilters and have a name that is used to refer to them.

+Character filters are used to preprocess the string of characters before it is passed to the tokenizer.
+A character filter may be used to strip out HTML markup, or to convert ```&``` characters to the word ```and```.

 Tokenizers split the incoming string into tokens.
 A very simple example (but common use case) is to split a string into tokens on whitespace.
 So "Tony Mowbray" would be split into "Tony" and "Mowbray".

 TokenFilters apply after the tokenizer, and can modify the incoming tokens.
 So if we applied a reverse TokenFilter, then ["Tony", "Mowbray"] would become ["ynot", "yarbwom"].